 TOP 50 World’s Largest Insurance Companies

-UnitedHealth was to be the largest insurer globally as of July 2023, with market capitalization amounting to approximately $480 bn.
+UnitedHealth was to be the largest insurer globally, with market capitalization amounting to approximately $480 bn.
 When ranking global insurers by their total assets, the Chinese insurance company Ping An Insurance placed first, with assets worth approximately $1.25 trillion.
-Ping An Insurance was also the company with the strongest brand value among insurance companies in 2023.
+Ping An Insurance was also the company with the strongest brand value among insurance companies in 2024.

-TOP 50 Re/Insurers & Brokers Worldwide in 2023 by market capitalization, $ bn
+TOP 50 Re/Insurers & Brokers Worldwide by market capitalization, $ bn

 CompanyCountryValue, $ bn